rares9301/ap0dl/readme.md

 ]
 ```

-This is the prettified output of `animdl grab "9anime:one piece"`, and the stream has `headers` and `stream_url` attributes.
+This is the prettified output of `ap0dl grab "9anime:one piece"`, and the stream has `headers` and `stream_url` attributes.

 If you feel that a particular stream is fast enough for you, `-q [stream_url=r'.+mcloud\.to.+']`<sub>(or equivalent, this is just for testing)</sub> will select that stream.